Federal Pell Grant

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The FSEOG is a federal grant awarded to students who demonstrate financial need, meet the basic eligibility requirements, and qualify for a Federal Pell Grant.
 FSEOG funding is limited; therefore, priority is given to students who have the lowest EFC.

 Iraq & Afghanistan Service Grant

 The Iraq and Afghanistan Service Grant is a need-based federal grant awarded to student’s whose parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11 and the student was under 24 years old or enrolled in college at least part-time at the time of your parent’s or guardian’s death.
-The award amount is pro-rated based on enrollment levels:
+The student must be enrolled at least half-time (6-credit hours) and is pro-rated based on enrollment level: